TerryLoc/TerryLoc/README.md

 # Hi, I'm Terry 👋

 ## About Me
 I am a Junior Web Developer with a strong foundation in HTML, CSS, and JavaScript fundamentals.
 Currently, I am pursuing a diploma in Full Stack Development at Code Institute.
 My passion lies in Frontend Web Development, and I am eager to expand my knowledge and skills in this area.
+[You can checkout my portfolio here.](https://terryloughran.netlify.app/)

 ## Skills
 - **HTML**: Proficient in creating well-structured and semantic web pages.